debmanna/Sci-Comp-by-AbhijitKarGupta/README.md

 Chapterwise solution of the Book "Scientific Computing in Python 2nd Edition" Abhijit Kar Gupta

-please write to me if you find any error ...
+Feel Free to Fork and edit if you find any error ...

-_Solution is done by debmanna_
+_Solution is done by debanjan_

 Chapter 1 -- Basic Concepts in Python
 Chapter 2 -- Loops, Conditions, Functions